 Then, go crazy.
 You literally have hundreds of options in the way you change the workout but some of the more common modifications are described below.

 Probably the three most common workout modifications you'll find are increased warmups/warm-downs, longer recoveries between intervals/sets of intervals, or additional intervals.

 The first two of these modifications boil down to increasing or decreasing the duration of an interval which is quite simple and is best achieved by changing the Duration using the up/down arrows or by typing in a new value manually.

 Adding intervals can be done a number of ways, but anytime you're adding the same type of interval, the Repeat Selection is the quickest way to go.

 You can then modify the extra interval however you'd like.
 The images below illustrate two of the 3 ways you'd go about increasing the final interval's intensity from 90% FTP to 95% FTP.

-The first way entails using the up/down arrows next to START FTP while the second image emphasizes the sizing handles which you would two upwards.
+The first way entails using the up/down arrows next to START FTP while the second image emphasizes the sizing handles which you would two drag the interval upwards.

 Additionally, you can use your mouse's scroll capability (not pictured).

 And in the case that you wanted a different START FTP than END FTP, click the Lock/Unlock icon and you can assign different FTP percentages to the beginning and ending of the interval.